shinchris/webhooks-cli/instructions.md

 ## Module 1: Preparation
 ### What you will need:
 1. Tableau Server - We recommend using your free **Tableau Developer Program online site**!
-The instructures assume you are using your Developer Program online site, but you can also use any other Tableau Server instance, as long as it is on the 2019.4 version.
+These instructions will assume you are using your Developer Program online site, but you can also use any other Tableau Server instance, as long as it is on the 2019.4 version.
 1. Postman - A free third-party application which allows us to interact with the Tableau Server [REST API](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api.htm).
 If you would rather use a CLI (command-line interface) tool to interact with the Tableau Server REST API, visit the [webhooks-cli](https://github.com/shinchris/webhooks-cli/) repository on Github for more information.
 1. Webhook test site - A simple external server that will receive your Webhooks and display them to you.